Private Labs Are Fueling a New Coronavirus Testing Crisis

 Both of these problems were, to some degree, foreseeable.
 Quest must have known that it was building an enormous backlog, yet it did not turn down the revenue that came with accepting more testing specimens.
 Bost said that her company was trying to “support the public-health response” in continuing to take specimens.

 By contrast, when the Utah-based nonprofit ARUP Laboratories realized that it could not fulfill any more COVID-19 tests, it refused to take more specimens.
 In mid-March, the University of Washington hit a similar wall, and stopped taking specimens for a time.
-The Mayo Clinic laboratory in Minnesota, which often tests samples from across the county, has slowly opened up its capacity to avoid running a backlog.
+The Mayo Clinic laboratory in Minnesota, which often tests samples from across the country, has slowly opened up its capacity to avoid running a backlog.

 “It may be that Quest has mountains and mountains of specimens that they can’t get to,” said a clinical-laboratory director who requested anonymity for fear of damaging their relationship with Quest.
-“And if so, they should tell someone.”
+“If so, they should tell someone.”

 And though we know about the backlog in California, the problem may—and probably does—extend beyond the state, and for that matter beyond Quest too, based on our conversations with laboratory-testing experts, public statements by governors, and the accounts of patients and physicians.